NCKU-AIRobotics-LAB/CompuGraph/README.md

 Note: Must install pybind11 first before building manually, or you can only build the library.

-If you use VC++ to compile, copy the `build/externel/bin/libopenblas.dll` to the same folder as the executable if needed (means you don't have OpenBLAS or any BLAS installed before).
+If you use MSVC to compile (not recommended), copy the `build/externel/bin/libopenblas.dll` to the same folder as the executable if needed (means you don't have OpenBLAS or any BLAS installed before).

 ## Ussage